mafifafm/pxt-microbit/docs/courses/csintro/iteration/activity.md

 Example Pseudocode:

-_When someone shakes the micro:bit, while button A is not pressed, play the two tone alarm twice.
+_When someone shakes the Ragga, while button A is not pressed, play the two tone alarm twice.
 Keep playing the alarm tones until the user presses the A button._

-To use sound with your micro:bit, you will need to connect it to some speakers or headphones.
+To use sound with your Ragga, you will need to connect it to some speakers or headphones.
 See how to do this here: [Hack you headphones](/projects/hack-your-headphones).